TheStatsProject/LMPF/docs/source/My-art.rst

     </div>

-Something interesting first hand that we can highlight is that the 3 industries where natives are employed the most is other services except public administration is the industry where native citizens are most concentrated with a concentration of 12.9% of the total native employed population followed by the information sector with 8.9% and Transportation and warehousing, and utilitiesindustry with 8.6% which shows that the services sector, as well as information development and mobility are the sixth where there is a greater native participation while for foreign born the main industry where the majority of the employed population participates is manufacturing with a participation of 15.4%, construction with 12.3% and Professional, scientific, and management, and administrative and waste management services with 9.6%, interesting results since it is normally thought that the foreign born population is dedicated only to the agricultural and construction sectors, however the agricultural sector (8.7%) is the fourth activity where more are employed, a fact that eliminates the myth that their main activity is the primary sector.
-Below is the distribution of native workers across sectors of the economy:
+Something interesting to note is that the three industries where Native Americans are most heavily employed are services, except for public administration.
+This represents 12.9% of the total Native American population, followed by the information sector with 8.9% and the transportation and warehousing services sector with 8.6%, showing that services and computer development have the greatest share.

 .. raw:: html